What is Falinks Raid Boss? (Mega Concept Discussion)

 Battle Performance

-- You already have strong Fighting Megas like: Mega Blaziken or Mega Lopunny
+It becomes lower priority if you already have strong Fighting-type Megas such as Mega Blaziken or Mega Lopunny.

 Catch CP — Falinks (Mega Raid)

-After you defeat Mega Falinks, you’ll encounter a regular Falinks to catch.
-Its CP depends on weather conditions.
+After defeating Mega Falinks, you’ll encounter a regular Falinks for catching.
+Its CP will vary depending on weather conditions during the raid.

 CP Ranges